prerana-puttaswamy/streammind-ai/README.md

+## Repository

+This project demonstrates a real-time, event-driven architecture with asynchronous processing, live dashboard updates, authentication, and containerized deployment.

+---

 # StreamMind AI — Real-Time Event Intelligence Platform

 StreamMind AI is a full-stack, real-time event monitoring system designed to model modern distributed architectures.
 It processes events asynchronously, performs analytics, detects anomalies, and streams live updates to a web dashboard using WebSockets.